-Just so everyone is on the same page — a dream feed is when a parent goes to their sleeping infant, picks them up (or props them up in their crib, or in a caregiver’s arms, to offer a bottle), feeds the child, and then puts them back down *asleep* without the baby ever having woken up.
+Just so everyone is on the same page — a dream feed is when a parent goes to their sleeping infant, picks them up to breastfeed (or props them up either in their crib, or in a caregiver’s arms, to offer a bottle), feeds the child, and then puts them back down *asleep* without the baby ever having woken up.
 A dream feed is NOT a dream feed if a child opens their eyes at any point in the process, or if the feeding is in response to a child waking up.
 Generally speaking, a dream feed is done between the hours of about 9:30pm and 12:00am.
 Technically, if all other terms are met, but the feed is done outside of these hours, the feeding is still a dream feed.

 Dream feeds are a great tool from birth (or a few weeks after, when babies are not quite so sleepy), through to when a baby is done being swaddled.
 It is very challenging to dream feed a baby, even a very young one, without waking them up if they are not swaddled.
 Generally speaking, it’s wise to stop dream feeding around 14–16 weeks of age, because after this age babies become a lot more awake and aware and dream feeds tend to disrupt the rest of their overnight sleep.

 I like dream feeds for young babies not because they necessarily prevent babies from waking up to eat at night, though sometimes this is the case, but more so because I appreciate the “insurance policy” of extra calories at night.
-As long as a baby is young enough that the dream feed itself does not wake them and fracture their sleep, doing a dream feed can insure that they are getting as many calories as possible during their day.
+As long as a baby is young enough that the dream feed itself does not wake them and fracture their remaining nighttime sleep, doing a dream feed can insure that they are getting as many calories as possible during each 24 hour period.

-The bottom line, is that a dream feed – if understood for what it truly is, and if done correctly, can benefit baby AND parents by offering an extra dose of nutrition and helping baby sleep (parents too)!
+The bottom line is that a dreamfeed, if understood for what it truly is and if done correctly, can benefit baby AND parents by offering an extra dose of nutrition and helping baby sleep (and parents too)!